contiv/contiv.github.io/websrc/source/documents/tutorials/networking-kubernetes-16.md

 kube-scheduler-kubeadm-master            1/1       Running   0          23m
 ```

-You should see contiv-netmaster, contiv-netplugin, contiv-etcd and contiv-api-proxy nodes in `Running` status.
-A small number of initial restarts are normal while all the pods startup, but you should not see an increasing number here.
+You should see contiv-netmaster, contiv-netplugin, and contiv-etcd nodes in `Running` status (and contiv-api-proxy if deployed with kubespray).
+A small number of initial restarts are normal while all the pods startup, but you should not see a continuous increasing number of restarts.

 `netctl` is a utility to create, update, read and modify Contiv objects.
 It is a CLI wrapper on top of REST interface.